houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/axis-labels.md

 ## Multilevel Labels

-Any number of levels of labels can be added to an axis using the `multiLevelLabels` property.
+Any number of levels of labels can be added to an axis using the `MultiLevelLabels` property.
 This property can be configured using the following properties:

 • Categories